biocorecrg/master_of_pores/MOP4-dev/_sources/tutorial.rst.txt

 Then a new section is for specifying the `output` folder, and if you want to receive a mail or a Slack message at the end of the execution.
 You need a configured mail server for sending an `email <https://nextflow.io/docs/latest/notifications.html#mail-configuration>`_ and a `Slack hook <https://api.slack.com/messaging/webhooks>`_

-Finally, there is a section about command line parameters for each tool used.
+Finally, there is a section about command-line parameters for each tool used.

 .. code-block:: yaml